berenger-eu/tbfmm/README.md

 ## Computing an accuracy (TbfAccuracyChecker)

-TBFMM provides `TbfAccuracyChecker`, a class to evaluate the accuracy between a good and an approximate values.
+TBFMM provides `TbfAccuracyChecker`, a class to evaluate the accuracy between good and approximate values.

 It can be used as follows:

 ```cpp
 TbfAccuracyChecker<RealType> accurater;

 // Add on or lots of values
 accurater.addValues(a_good_value, a_value_to_test);

 // Print the result
 std::cout << accurater << std::endl;

 // Test the accuracy
 if(accurater.getRelativeL2Norm() > 1E-6){
     // Oups...